Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers: NUMERICAL EXAMPLES

 \section{NUMERICAL EXAMPLES}

-We implement two numerical scenarios to verify our method for FRS computations on a desktop computer.
-All scenarios are designed to verify the small trace and volume of the FRS computed by our method compared to that of the FRS computed by the baseline \cite{Seo2020} with the controller which is identical to the controller introduced in Section. \ref{NONLINEAR DISTURBANCE OBSERVER AND ADAPTIVE CONTROLLER} except that the estimated disturbance $\hat{d}$ is always set to zero.
+We implement two numerical scenarios, ’scenario 1’ and ’scenario 2’, to verify our method for FRS computations on a desktop computer.
+The objective of these scenarios is to demonstrate that the FRS computed by our method has a smaller trace and volume compared to that computed by the baseline \cite{Seo2020}.
+The controller used in both scenarios is identical to the one introduced in Section \ref{NONLINEAR DISTURBANCE OBSERVER AND ADAPTIVE CONTROLLER}, except that in the baseline, the estimated disturbance ˆd is always set to zero.